koding/kdlearn/guides/getting-started/activity-feed/index.md

 # Getting Started: The Activity Feed

 The Activity Feed is the central location for discussion on Koding.
-A public or private message board, with markdown support, previewing, hashtag topics and more, it's a central component to Koding's Social experience.
+A public message board, with markdown support, previewing, hashtag topics and more, it's a central component to Koding's Social experience.

 ![Koding Activity Feed](activity-feed.png)